Develocity is an InfoWorld 2024 award winner! Try it out today.

 Spring is the world’s most popular Java framework for making Java programming quicker, easier, and safer for everybody.
 Develocity is being used by the Spring Boot, Spring Framework, and Spring Security projects.
 After the Spring Boot project migrated from Maven to the Gradle Build Tool and further optimized the Build Cache effectiveness with Develocity, CI builds now take roughly 20 minutes on average, 3-4 times faster than before.
 Local builds are taking an average of 2.5 minutes, which is 20-30 times faster than before.
 The team has also started looking at Develocity Failure Analytics to address flaky tests and other avoidable failures.

-JetBrains Kotlin is a general-purpose, free, open source programming language initially designed for the JVM and Android and is the most used programming language for building JVM applications after Java.
-The JetBrains Kotlin Compiler open source project is built with Develocity about 60,000 times every month.
+Kotlin is a general-purpose, free, open source programming language initially designed for the JVM and Android and is the most used programming language for building JVM applications after Java.
+The Kotlin Compiler open-source project is built with Develocity about 60,000 times every month.
 Develocity was used to reduce median build time from about 10 minutes to about 3.3 minutes.
-JetBrains made their custom tasks cacheable and also optimized the configuration phase of the build with the help of Build Scan insights.
+Kotlin made their custom tasks cacheable and also optimized the configuration phase of the build with the help of Build Scan insights.

 JUnit is the most widely used testing framework on the JVM.
 Given its widespread usage, JUnit needs to be thoroughly tested on all current JDKs and early access versions.
 Since enabling the Develocity remote Build Cache, the average build time decreased by about 50%.
 Build Scans allow the JUnit team to collaborate on build failures and point out problems in pull requests.
 In addition, the JUnit team takes advantage of the Develocity Test Failure analytics to stabilize flaky tests.
 More recently, the JUnit build has adopted Develocity Test Distribution for CI and local builds to speed up slow integration tests.